osmode/ddash/README.md

 [2]  returns number of enodes found on chain

-[3]  start interfacing with contract named 'blackswan' at given address

-[4]  specify working directory (need to have read/write permission)

-[5]  generate a new PGP keypair

-[6]  list all PGP keypairs on your machine

-[7]  uses the first (index 0) keypair as your identity

-[8]  list Ethereum accounts

-[9]  specify index of Ethereum account to use for transactions

-[10]  specify an intended recipient's public key

-[11]  upload the file to IPFS and create transaction containing the hash, user id of the person who uploaded the file, and recipient's public key id (or "public" indicating that it's not encrypted).

-[12] encrypt file from step [9] using public key from step [8]

-[13] upload file from [9] to IPFS network

-[14] query blockchain using IPFS has as handle
+[3]  upload contents of *upload* directory to IPFS and save meta-data to blockchain.

+[4]  query blockchain for file meta-data and download files from IPFS to *download* directory

-[16] query blockchain for peer enodes
+[6] query blockchain for peer enodes

-[17] broadcast client enode to blockchain
+[7] broadcast client enode to blockchain

 ## Permissions management
 Data on the IPFS network cannot be removed and can be accessed by anyone who has your content hash.
 DDASH utilizes PGP keypair encryption to control permissions.
-The above examples demonstrated how to share data at IPFS address *QmRmE1vnc7mbEiqQv5SjrW3ctAmXXt4MQqbykenJmSqPuk*.
-If I only want Steven to be able to view the contents of this file, I'll encrypt the file using Steven's public key and upload it IPFS.
-The resulting IPFS hash, a description of the file, the owner, and the recipient's pubkey fingerprint (or "public") are saved on the blockchain.
+This feature is still under development.

 ## Contribute
 ### Use cases